“I think we will know when bitcoin has reached prime time when it is transferring more value each day than Western Union or Money Gram…”

 - Dish Network: “…we have not seen growing enthusiasm…”

-So which consumer segments has Bitcoin benefited so far?
-Three groups represent around 90% of all usage: long-term investors in Bitcoin using this currency for a diversification, traders in Bitcoin hoping to capitalize on global discrepancies in Bitcoin exchange rates with local currencies, and evaders of taxes and capital controls who want to move money out of their countries illegally:
+While Bitcoin and blockchain impact is invisible for remittances and shopping, three segments represent around 90% of all usage: long-term investors in Bitcoin using this currency for a diversification, traders in Bitcoin hoping to capitalize on global discrepancies in Bitcoin exchange rates with local currencies, and evaders of taxes and capital controls who want to move money out of their countries illegally: